 Brief encounters can play an enormous role in this experiment; we call it life.
 Some people are in our lives for only a few fleeting moments.
 Sometimes these people are the ones who make the most considerable impact.
 It could be almost anyone.
 Perhaps they are the drunk driver that runs into your car and causes some trauma.
 Or maybe they are the person who gives you something to eat when you are hungry.
 You never see these people again, yet they leave you with a life-changing memory.

 There are some lessons for you to learn in all encounters and relationships.
-Don’t forget, everyone you meet has something to teach you.
+Don’t forget, everyone you meet has something to teach you, so don’t miss these learning opportunities.
 Sit down and write a list of the most significant people in your life.
 Then write at least two things you’ve learned from the encounter or relationship.

-There are also people that we have known for many years.
-They could be a coworker or significant partner.
+There are also people that we have known for many years, it could be a coworker or significant partner.
 Ask yourself, what are they teaching me.
 What are you teaching them?
 Don’t forget that you are also part of the equation.
 You are learning from yourself.
 What lessons are you learning?

 The best way to learn is to cultivate a beginner’s attitude.
 If you think you are an expert and have nothing to learn, you will miss these learning opportunities.